MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-an-org-wide-team.md

 Consider setting up channel moderation and giving moderator capabilities to certain team members.
 (When moderation is set up, team owners are given moderator capabilities automatically.)
 Moderators can:

-- Control who can start a new post in a channel
+- Control who can start a new post in a channel.
-- Add and remove moderators
+- Add and remove moderators.
-- Control whether team members can reply to existing channel messages
+- Control whether team members can reply to existing channel messages.
 - Control whether bots and connectors can submit channel messages.

 For more information, see [Set up and manage channel moderation in Microsoft Teams](manage-channel-moderation-in-teams.md).